Moisessoares/Hangfire.Unity/README.md

 Installation
 --------------

-Hangfire.Ninject is available as a NuGet Package.
+Hangfire.Unity is available as a NuGet Package.
 Type the following command into NuGet Package Manager Console window to install it:

 ```
-Install-Package Hangfire.Ninject
+Install-Package Hangfire.Unity
 ```

 Usage